 This is illustrated in the following animation:

-For example: if you rate your confidence a 1 out of 5 (I didn’t know this answer at all), the algorithm will likely show you that card again in three of four cards’ time.
+For example: if you rate your confidence a 1 out of 5 (I didn’t know this answer at all), the algorithm will likely show you that card again pretty soon.
 If, however, you rated your confidence 5 out of 5 (I know this answer), it will only show you that card again much later on.

 This spaced repetition ensures that you onboard new knowledge quicker and more efficiently.
 It also compels you to address your weaknesses (1) without neglecting to occasionally reinforce the areas you’re more confident in and (2) without wasting too much time on this reinforcement.